misson20000/Atmosphere/docs/components/fusee/fusee.md

 Fusée-secondary contains various [.kip modules](../docs/main.md#modules).
 These modules modify existing features in the OS, and can also add new ones.

-Fusée is also capable of chainloading other environments such as Linux.
+Fusée is also capable of chainloading other payloads such as Linux.